Common Ignition Coil Problems

 Let's review common ignition coil problems.
 Since we focus on older automobiles on this website, we need to discuss the evolution of the ignition coil briefly.

+In the old days we had a barrel type, coil that sent a rapid fire spark to the center terminal of the distributor.
 They used these coils for decades.
 In fact, these are some of the most reliable ignition system coils ever produced by the automotive industry.

 However, in an effort to increase fuel economy and horsepower they found it necessary to adapt the ignition system.
+Now we have individual coils over each spark plug and they are not as reliable.

 We watched the development of DIS (Direct Ignition Systems) that use multiple ignition coils to fire paired cylinders.